jumboduck/squirrel/TESTING.md

 -   Issue with hover CSS of tags not working
 -   Issue with tags in adding review: when field is not validated, the variables in the hidden field remain
--   When input tag is blurred, it is removed, causing an error in the console, see: https://github.com/jquery/jquery/issues/4417
+-   When input tag is blurred, it is removed, causing an error in the console, which is a known issue, see the [following thread on github](https://github.com/jquery/jquery/issues/4417)

 #### Textarea Resizing